Final Project

 Bring your final artifacts to our final meeting.

 Create a short presentation about your project.
-Each individual project will have 6 minutes to present their work and 1 minute to answer questions.
-Each team project will have 7 minutes to present and 2 minutes to answer questions.
+Each individual project will have 2.5 minutes to present their work and .5 minutes to answer 1 question.
+Each team project will have 3 minutes to present and 1 minute to answer 2 questions.
 If you are presenting as a team, each team member should present for an equal amount of time.
 I will be timing your presentation so make sure that it isn’t too long.
 The presentation will not be able to cover all of the information you include in your blog post.
 Do not include related work in your presentation.
 Focus on your process and outcome.
 A good rule of thumb is that each slide in your presentation (except the title and thank you slides) will take at least a minute to talk about.
 Your presentation should include these basic elements:

 • A title slide that includes the name of your project, your name, and your affiliation